Influence without the ick

 - influence when you don’t have overlapping goals

-This live virtual course occurs over three consecutive days in two hour sessions per day.
-Each day includes reviewing previous activities and homework, presentation of new material, individual and group interactions/activities, and homework assignment for the next session.
+This live virtual course occurs over two consecutive days in three hour sessions per day.
+Activities include mini-presentations, individual and group work/interactions, and homework assignments.

 To ensure maximum learning, this workshop is limited to 16 people.